ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 ``osd.1``, ``osd.2`` and ``osd.3`` respectively.
 CRUSH actually seeks a
 pseudo-random placement that will take into account failure domains you set in your `CRUSH map`_, so you will rarely see placement groups assigned to nearest neighbor OSDs in a large cluster.

-We refer to the set of OSDs that should contain the replicas of a particular placement group as the **Acting Set**.
+Ceph processes a client request using the **Acting Set**, which is the set of OSDs that will actually handle the requests since they have a full and working version of a placement group shard.
+The set of OSDs that should contain a shard of a particular placement group as the **Up Set**, i.e. where data is moved/copied to (or planned to be).

 In some cases, an OSD in the Acting Set is ``down`` or otherwise not able to service requests for objects in the placement group.
 When these situations arise, don't panic.
 Common examples include: